Open-CMSIS-Pack/devtools/tools/toolbox/docs/installation.md

 :--------------------|:---------------
 CMSIS_PACK_ROOT      | Path to the central CMSIS-Pack folder (i.e. C:\Keil\ARM\PACK)
 CMSIS_COMPILER_ROOT  | Path to the CMSIS-Toolbox 'etc' directory (i.e. C:\ctools\etc)
-Path                 | Add the path to the CMSIS-Toolbox 'bin' directory (i.e. C:\ctools\bin)
+Path                 | Add to the system path to the CMSIS-Toolbox 'bin' directory (i.e. C:\ctools\bin)

 ### ./etc/setup/\*.cmake

-The supported of the various toolchains is defined by `*.cmake` files in the directory `<cmsis-toolbox-installation-dir>/etc/setup`.
+The support of the various toolchains is defined by `*.cmake` files in the directory `<cmsis-toolbox-installation-dir>/etc/setup`.
 The filenames have the following format:

 > Note: The filenames reflect the available compiler versions on the host system.
 There may be multiple files for each compiler to support different versions, for example `AC6.6.16.0.cmake` and `AC6.6.18.0.cmake`.

-Each of this `*.cmake` files define the path (`TOOLCHAIN_ROOT`) to the toolchain binaries, the file extension (`EXT`) of the executable binaries, and other compiler related parameters for the invocation.
+Each of these `*.cmake` files defines the path (`TOOLCHAIN_ROOT`) to the toolchain binaries, the file extension (`EXT`) of the executable binaries, and other compiler related parameters for the invocation.
 Edit the files to reflect the path as shown in the example (for `AC6`) below:

 ```txt
 ############### EDIT BELOW ###############